 Bash while Loop

 Loops are one of the fundamental concepts of programming languages.
-Loops are handy when you want to run a series of commands number of times until a particular condition is met.
+Loops are handy when you want to run a series of commands a number of times until a particular condition is met.

 continue statements to alter the flow of a loop.